KnowEnG/Samples_Clustering_Pipeline/README.md

  Look for examples of run_parameters in the Sample_Clustering_Pipeline/data/run_files TEMPLATE_cc_net_cluster_nmf.yml
  ```
 ### * Modify run_paramters file  (YAML Format)
-Change processing_method to one of: serial, parl_loc, dist_comp depending on your machine.
+Change processing_method to one of: serial, parallel, dist_comp depending on your machine.
 ```
 processing_method: serial
 ```